webfx-project/webfx-cli/README.md

 ## Workaround

 There are 2 possible workarounds.
-The first is to rewrite the code in an explicit way, like for example:
+The first is to rewrite the code in an explicit way, for example:

 ```java
 package mypackage;